 Both globalization and localization are important for robust participation in the global marketplace.
 Once again, if saving time and money matters, try working with a professional translation agency like Rapport International that can provide insight as to whether to localize or globalize materials, thereby facilitating the successful distribution of material and products to targeted populations around the world.
 Guesswork has no place in business communications.
 Consider a few of the details that a reputable translation agency can adapt for appropriate globalization and localization of products and services:

 - Space issues.
 When constructing web sites or printed materials, translated texts tend to take up more space, so leave extra white space in the design for the translated layout.
-On average, we expand by 20% when translating most languages.
+On average, we anticipate 20% expansion when translating most languages.

 - Know the taboos.
 Breaking cultural norms or taboos can doom a company to bankruptcy.
 Dress codes, sacred images, and symbolic images need to be understood before designing web sites or distributing literature.
 Even colors can make a difference.
-Do you know that black borders around pictures in China means that the person is dead?
+Do you know that white in China is the color or mourning and death?
 Or, that bright colors in South America are more appealing than neutral ones?
 Take the guesswork out of the equation and work with experts who know what to do.

 - Knowledge = Power.
 Designing and implementing material that is sensitive and appropriate to regional convention includes launching products into the marketplace more rapidly, using resources more efficiently, and creating products that are easier to maintain.
 Let a professional translator give you the knowledge so you thrive in your targeted markets.